 They participate in ongoing professional development opportunities provided by Raising the bar.

 Teachers take part as co learner during active meaningful play indoor, outdoor and quiet play during sleep or rest time.
 Through involvement with children and their family they support learning with, about and from children.
 They support children’s development, challenge thinking, and learning through play.

 Our multi-aged classroom helps every child’s physical, intellectual, social and emotional development.
 Our curriculum reflects respect for human values and cultural diversity and interest of child.

 Every child’s progress, interests and individualized developmental needs are documented in the form and of written document, video, pictures and as portfolios which are shared from time to time with parents through daily verbal communication, texting, newsletters, what’s up, emails etc.

 LOCAL COMMUNITY PARTNERS

-- HPM is physical literacy champion.
+- A physical literacy champion.

-The strategies set out in program statement will be reviewed through ongoing inquiries, Parental survey, discussion in staff meetings and study of documents.
+The strategies set out in this program statement will be reviewed through ongoing inquiries, Parental survey, discussion in staff meetings and study of documents.

 Our goal is to help children develop inner discipline.
 Children appear to learn best when they are given reasonable limits and freedom to choose.
 Discipline is planned to assist the child.
 We want students to understand and be responsible for their actions and the consequence that follow.
 We also believe in positive interactions and redirection when necessary.
 We work very hard to assist children in understanding virtues and the feelings of other people.
 Together with PIRS Peel Inclusion Resource Service we will try our best to make class room inclusive for every child.
 The staff works with the parents to maintain consistent expectations both in the home environment and within the school.